 - Don’t Miss: Berlengas Archipelago.
 A chain of islands 10km offshore with a colony of puffins and a fort.

 Once a hard-working fishing town, Sintra has become a popular tourist destination for one reason above all else – the surf.
-With a plethora of surf schools and camps, it’s one of the best places in Europe to learn.
+With a plethora of surf schools and camps, it’s one of the best places in Europe to learnm and with a ton of Portugal surf hostels to choose from, it couldn’t be more accessible.
 Praia dos Supertubos is the best beach to head to for its tubular wave – often the focus of international events.
 Since the town was once a fishing village, there are some killer seafood restaurants to visit at the end of the day!

 Best Airbnb: Quarto Berlenga